 The record sounds and sample manipulation is super fun on this one.
-‘Find a Way Back‘ is 80s/90s pop meets modern hip hop.
-The song has a hero vibe that I predict will “find a way” to rack up those streaming numbers.
+“Find a Way Back” is the 80s/90s pop meets modern hip hop.
+This song has a hero vibe that I predict will “find a way” to rack up those streaming numbers.
 For the bold and brokenhearted, ending a toxic connection, this is the track you will connect with emotionally (you decide which emotion to feel here).

-‘Real‘ is a message to everyone fake and fronting or out of touch with the grounding reality of life.
-‘Real’ is a reality check.
+“Real” is a message to everyone fake and fronting or out of touch with the grounding reality of life.
+This song is a reality check.
 Fields addresses the disconnect and differentiation between street life, social media stunting, and actuality in a plea for those stuck in the trap to see things from another point of view.
 On this one, I enjoyed his refreshing message about what “real” really is.

 Sunday Dinners (with Franky Bells)

 Franky Bells is an R&B siren of emotion on this track enveloping the rap bars in silken vocals.
 Chris shares a personal message about his family and the idea of family in general on ‘Sunday Dinners,’ addressing struggle and the emotional toll of estrangement.
 It’s a beautiful project, relatable, and spoken from the soul.